-Daly Waters is located 274 kilometres south of Katherine near the junction of the Stuart and Carpentaria Highways.
+Daly Waters is 274km south of Katherine near the junction of the Stuart and Carpentaria Highways.

 Daly Waters also has a rich and interesting aviation history, being the centre for the London to Sydney air race of 1926, a World War II air force base and a refuelling stop for Qantas.
 The Daly Waters hangar exhibits interesting facts, photographs and equipment from the area’s former aviation glory days.